The ideal week for Larks, Owls, and Third Birds

 According to his research, the time of day you choose to do a task accounts for 20% of the variance in performance.
 All else being equal, you’ll perform 20% worse on a task during your trough than you will during your peak.

-What’s more, tackling something hard during a trough takes more energy.
+What’s more, tackling something hard during a trough consumes more energy.
 It’s like sprinting up stairs rather than taking the elevator - you can do it, but it’s harder and slower.

 For Larks, this might mean getting up at 5:00am and immediately diving into deep work for an hour before anyone else in the house is up.
 For Owls, perhaps it’s negotiating a later start to the day so you can schedule deep work from 4:00-7:00 pm (with the bonus of fewer overlapping meetings).
 Third Birds may need to become protective of their time, adding morning blockers to their calendar and actively trying to schedule meetings during the afternoon.